 Ask for favorite spots and dishes.

-Eat fresh produce depending on the season.
+Eat fresh produce according to the time of year.

 Generally accessible.